 Most Important Driving Rules

-Driving in Panama is relatively easy if you know the most important driving rules.
+Driving in the country is relatively easy if you know the most important driving rules.
 As a tourist, you must equip yourself with the most factual information about the country’s unique driving regulations and the varying road signs.
-But most importantly, you may also ask if “do I need an international driver's license in Panama?”
-The answer is Yes!

-When traveling to Panama, always remember to bring your travel documents with you at all times, such as your domestic valid driver's license.
+When traveling to the country, always remember to bring your travel documents with you at all times, such as your foreign driver's license.
 Moreover, if you are planning to have a car trip within the Panamanian border, it is important to bring your IDP with you.
 As a foreign driver, this will save you from any potential travel-related inconveniences!

 You must adhere to the seatbelt laws imposed in Panama to ensure your road safety.
 The driver and front-seat passenger must wear seat belts.
 Moreover, children under five years old must be seated in a special car seat in the rear.

 Most importantly, if you have received a traffic ticket while driving in Panama, you must process the payment of the fine within a 48 hours time-frame at the Autoridad del Tránsito y Transporte Terrestre office.
-It is also a best practice for tourists to always check if they have their international driver’s permit for Panama with them as one of the driving requirements for fine processing.
+It is also a best practice for tourists to always check if they have their international driving license with them as one of the driving requirements for fine processing.